Kaushik2504/Net_Scanner/README.md

 Clone the repository and navigate to the project directory:
 1) git clone https://github.com/yourusername/NetScanner.git
 2) cd NetScanner
-3) Run the script and provide a network range when prompted (e.g., 192.168.1.0/24). python Net_Scanner.py
+3) Run the script with sudo and provide a network range when prompted (e.g., 192.168.1.0/24). sudo python Net_Scanner.py

 Example Output:
 Enter the network address (e.g., 192.168.1.0/24): 192.168.1.0/24